 I exhibit regularly with:

-Silverdale Art GroupSilverdale Art Group has been in existence for over forty years, in order to cater for those people in the local community, who are interested in drawing and painting, and other artistic activities.
-The group members range from complete beginners and 'improvers' to experienced professional artists.
-We meet on a weekly basis from September to June and enjoy regular demonstrations and workshops, as well as extra' work days' which enable artists to work uninterrupted by other commitments for several hours.
-We have over forty members who together form an active and lively social group.
+Silverdale Art GroupSilverdale Art Group has been in existence for nearly fifty years.
+Our members are drawn from the local community, and we range from complete beginners and 'improvers' to experienced professional artists.
+We meet on a weekly basis from September to June, and enjoy regular demonstrations and workshops, as well as 'extra' work days' which enable members to work on projects, uninterrupted by other commitments for several hours.
+We have around forty members who together form an active and lively social group.

-This is our ninth year exhibiting as part of the Art Trail and we really enjoy the experience.
-We are fortunate to be able to stage our exhibition in the Gaskell Hall, which is the village hall located in the centre of the village.
-We believe that our exhibition gets better every year, and last year, was in terms of sales of paintings, our best to date!
-You will find a large and diverse display which covers all aspects of painting, and showcases the talents of many of our members.
+This is our tenth year exhibiting as part of the Art Trail and we really enjoy the experience.
+We are fortunate to be able to stage our exhibition in the Gaskell Hall which is in the centre of the village, and we believe that our exhibition gets better every year.
+You will discover a large and diverse display which covers all aspects of painting, and showcases the talents of many of our members.

-We are open at 10am each day - including Friday, other venues are open from 10.30am, so we are an ideal starting point from the trail.
-Why not come in, and sample our homemade fayre while you browse through your Art Trail catalogue, and plan your day.
-We are an excellent source of information about the different venues and all aspects of the trail.
+We are open at 10am each day - including Friday, other venues are open from 10.30am, so we are an ideal starting point for the trail.
+Why not come in, and sample our homemade fayre, while you browse through your Art Trail catalogue and plan your day.
+We are a good source of information about Silverdale and all aspects of the trail.
 If you have time, come back and see us later in the day.
 We never sell out of cakes!

 We look forward to meeting you.

 Silverdale Upholstery GroupSilverdale Upholstery group meet on Thursdays and learn all the skills of the craft of upholstery, both modern and traditional.
 They have individual tuition and use professional tools and equipment, and work on their own projects.
 Frames are repaired, cleaned and finishes restored.
 Work covered includes caning, rush work and all upholstery styles, and soft furnishings.